Publications

 Work in Progress

-An article on lay deference to science (co-authored)
+An article on the epistemic rationality of lay deference to science (co-authored)